Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Use Flying Blue miles on expensive intra-Africa routes.

 Even paying 24,000 to 29,000 miles for tickets on some destination pairs isn't terrible (e.g. Nairobi–Accra or Zanzibar–Lagos).
 Having Kenya Airways as a SkyTeam partner opens up some destinations you might not think of immediately and is great since SkyMiles finds almost zero availability within Africa.
-United MileagePlus is another program that is useful for flights within Africa.
-This is because it partners with Ethiopian Airlines — a major carrier on the continent.
+United MileagePlus is another useful program for flights within Africa.
+This is because it partners with Ethiopian Airlines and South African Airways — major carriers on the continent.

 South America to Europe and beyond — without massive surcharges

 You might not know that flights departing Brazil are not subject to massive taxes, fees, and surcharges.
 Brazil is one of several countries that ban or limit additional surcharges on award tickets.
-What's cool is that this carries over for your entire itinerary.
-So if you can find a business class award that normally has high fees — say, to an African country — you'll pay far less out of pocket.
+What's cool is that this applies to your entire itinerary.
+So if you can find a business-class award that normally has high fees — say, to an African country — you'll pay far less out of pocket by departing from places like Australia, Brazil, New Zealand, or even Hong Kong.
 This is a great option to keep in mind if you're trying to piece together an around-the-world trip.

 Screenshot of award pricing departing from São Paulo to Accra